Mary Church Terrell: Fighting for Black women's suffrage

 On February 18, 1898, Terrell gave an address titled "The Progress of Colored Women" at the National American Woman Suffrage Association biennial session in Washington, D.C.
-This speech was a call of action for NAWSA to fight for the lives of black women.
+This speech was a call of action for NAWSA to fight for the lives of Black women.
 It was also during this session that Terrell addressed the "double burden" African American women were facing.
-Terrell believed that, when compared to white women, African American women has to overcome not only their sex, but race as well.
-The speech received great reception from the Association and black news outlets, ultimately leading Terrell to be invited back as an unofficial (black) ambassador for the Association.
-Though many black women were concerned and involved in the fight for American women's right to vote, the NAWSA did not allow black women to create their own chapter within the organization.
-Terrell went on to give more addresses, such as "In Union There is Strength", which discussed the need for unity among black people, and "What it Means to be Colored in the Capital of the U.S.", in which she discussed her own personal struggles that she faced as an African American woman in Washington, D.C.
+Terrell believed that, when compared to Euro-American women, African American women had to overcome not only their sex, but race as well.
+The speech received great reception from the Association and African-American news outlets, ultimately leading Terrell to be invited back as an unofficial African-American ambassador for the Association.
+Though many African-American women were concerned and involved in the fight for American women's right to vote, the NAWSA did not allow African-American women to create their own chapter within the organization.
+Terrell went on to give more addresses, such as "In Union There is Strength", which discussed the need for unity among African-American people, and "What it Means to be Colored in the Capital of the U.S.", in which she discussed her own personal struggles that she faced as an African American woman in Washington, D.C.
 Terrell also addressed the Seneca Falls Historical Society in 1908 and praised the work of woman suffragists who were fighting for all races and genders alongside their primary causes.
+Terrell's life work was centered on the concept of racial uplift, which held that Black Americans could help end racial prejudice by progressing themselves and other members of the race through education, work, and community action.